 And, by the way, being one of those experts will be a nice way for experienced voyagers to make a bit of income.
 Everyone wins, and the builder can get on with producing a great boat, rather than answering the telephone every five minutes and answering a hundred emails a day.

 I know it’s radical, but it’s also the only answer that I can think of to a problem that, if left unsolved, will doom the Adventure 40 builder to bankruptcy.

 If you have a better idea(s) to solve this problem, I’m all ears.
-But please make sure your idea recognizes the builder’s right to make a fair profit and our right at AAC to be at least partially compensated for our time, effort and expenses.
+But please make sure your idea recognizes the builder’s right to make a fair profit.